gushakov/cargo-clean/README.md

 This application is a standard Spring Boot application.
 There is also a Docker compose file with a Postgres database, which should be started prior to the execution of the application.

+### Exploring DDDSample DB

+To be able to explore the relational model used by DDDSample, we can add an embedded web server to the original application.
+There is an example configuration available here: [HsqlDbServerConfig.java](./etc/db/HsqlDbServerConfig.java).

+To launch the server, you need `hsqldb-2.4.0.jar` (available from Maven central):

+> java -cp ~/.m2/repository/org/hsqldb/hsqldb/2.4.0/hsqldb-2.4.0.jar org.hsqldb.util.DatabaseManagerSwing

+This should start the UI of the DB viewer.
+The type of connection to use is "HSQL Database Engine WebServer" and JDBC URL to use is `jdbc:hsqldb:hsql://localhost/dddsample`.